-The Vision for the Future

-Since its foundation, the Trust and partners have been working to promote the battle itself, alongside Prestonpans as a cultural centre, and the idea of creating a living history centre in the town at a time when it needs a new future.
+The Battle Trust plans to create two tables of remembrance for the Highlanders and the Redcoats who died in 1745, with funding now in place.
+The Trust has written to Scottish Power asking for a 5-year lease on the battle site so they may be suitably located where the burials are known to have taken place on September 21st/22md 1745.
+The Trust has planning consent, in principle from East Lothian Council.
+By October 26th, tablets - sculpted by Gardner Molloy - are ready to be stored, but plans are held up by the present landlord, Scottish Power.
+Their formal dedication with Clan and Regimental representatives is planned for September 2018.
+Since its foundation, the Trust and partners have been working to promote the battle itself, alongside Prestonpans as a cultural centre, and the idea of creating a Battle Centre in the town at a time when it needs a new future.
 The Battle of Prestonpans was one of the most significant events in Scottish history, and this campaign aims to create a legacy that is appropriate to its importance.
 The vision is to create a Living History place that speaks to the Scottish people of Victory, Hope, and Ambition - and that uses the internationally significant battle and its legacy to pass on that message to generations of visitors.

-2006

-September

-The Trust's campaign was launched with the publication of the Dream of the People of Prestonpans.
+2006 September The Trust's campaign was launched with the publication of the Dream of the People of Prestonpans.
 This vision was based on extensive consultation since 2003 and a Royal Society of Arts 'Coffee House Challenge'.